cosmos/cosmos-sdk/docs/clients/lite/readme.md

 ![change-process](./pics/trustPropagate.png)

-In general, by trusted validator set, LCD can verify each block commit which contains all pre-commit data and block header data.
+In general, by trusted validator set, a light client can verify each block commit which contains all pre-commit data and block header data.
 Then the block hash, data hash and appHash are trusted.
 Based on this and merkle proof, all transactions data and ABCI states can be verified too.